CompuTec/computec-docs/docs/processforce/user-guide/formulations-and-bill-of-materials/production-process/yield-time-calculation.md

 In certain production processes, yield can impact production time.

 - The yield value from the Bill of Materials (BOM) header is automatically factored into the planned resource quantity calculation.
-- If the Ignore Yield checkbox is selected, ProcessForce will assume a default yield of 100%, ignoring the actual yield value.
+- If the Ignore Yield checkbox is selected, CompuTec ProcessForce will assume a default yield of 100%, ignoring the actual yield value.

 Example Calculation: